Cleverman: Reported abilities

 Clevermen may perform surgery using physical and spiritual methods and some may have the ability to kill using magic.
 They may use magic substances such as quartz, kidney fat, or pearl to perform supernatural acts.
 Some clevermen use sacred tools, such as the human hair cords used by Wiradjuri clevermen to extract poison or to kill.

 Some clevermen such as those of the Weilwan people have an intimate knowledge of Aboriginal astronomy.

-Other clevermen communicate with spirits such as the mimih, who long ago taught the marrkidjbu of the Bininj Kunwok people the ritualistic steps of carving up a kangaroo.
+Other clevermen communicate with spirits such as the Mimih, who long ago taught the marrkidjbu of the Bininj Kunwok people the ritualistic steps of carving up a kangaroo.

-Some ceremonies, including those of the Wiradjuri people, involve communication with spiritual beings, the granting of supernatural abilities, and absorbing magical objects into the body.
+Some ceremonies, including those of the Wiradjuri, involve communication with spiritual beings, the granting of supernatural abilities, and absorbing magical objects into the body.
 One Wirdajuri apprenticeship ceremony involves summoning the god Baiami to walk amongst the initiates, Balamo then conducts supernatural events such as granting "X-ray' vision" and apparating and singing a naked flame into the chest of the initiate.

 Some clevermen may have spiritual beings that reside within their body and help perform supernatural acts, such as the Wiradjuri's totemic beings or the Yolngu's 'soul-children'.

-Modern concerns
+In modern society

 The healing practices of clevermen have seen particular interest from outside of their communities by researchers looking for more effective methods of treating Aboriginal peoples' mental and physical health.
 The practices themselves, and the emotional and social wellbeing that comes from the revitalisation of culture, may have health benefits to communities.
 For example, Ngangkari healers have seen broad acceptance for their abilities and frequently work with hospitals to heal Aboriginal patients.
 Traditional healing work in this can serve as one model for meeting Closing the Gap targets.
 However, ngangkari also recognise their abilities are limited against some ailments like drug addiction.

 Some clevermen's ability to kill has been of continuing interest to outside scholars, who are unable to identify a cause of death.
 These practices have parallels in many cultures world-wide and their effects have been referred to as "voodoo death" or "nocebo" by scholars.

 Traditions of traditional healing have led to challenges in engaging some Aboriginal patients with Western medicine.
 According to the Yolngu peoples' Madayin system of law, all acts of harmful sorcery or 'Galka Djama' are illegal.
 Some Yolngu people see legalised euthanasia as Galka Djama and reject it.
 Additionally, the language barrier in hospitals fosters greater fear, as there may be no Yolngu-speaking doctors of Western medicine in hospitals.
 As such, some Yolngu people may see the negative effects and procedures of large medical procedures as negative sorcery by white doctors.
 According to Anangu tradition, the body should not be "sliced open".
 This is related to traditional healing beliefs, and may cause Anangu people to reject the surgery of Western doctors.